sleepless-nights-for-7-days/factions/README.md

 - Set of clothes specific to your faction
 	- Snow: Puffer Coat, flannel shirt, denim pants
 	- Desert: Leather Poncho, tank top, shorts
+- 1 Motorcycle with a full tank of gas

 ### Building Materials that come with each Engineer
 - Pre-Constructed